Quenching of $g_{\rm A}$ deduced from the $\beta$-spectrum shape of $^{113}$Cd measured with the COBRA experiment: Data-taking and event selection

 \subsection{Run preparation}

 In preparation of a dedicated \cd113 run, the potential of optimizing the COBRA demonstrator towards minimum threshold operation was studied in detail.
 One major improvement was achieved by exchanging the coolant in the cooling system of the pre-amplifier stage, which allows operation at lower temperatures.
 The direct cooling of the first stage of the electronics dramatically reduces the thermal component of the signal noise while at the same time the detector performance benefits from an ambient temperature slightly below room temperature.
 The temperature inside the inner shield of the experiment is monitored by several sensors at different positions.
 In agreement with previous studies on CPG-CZT detectors \cite{Dawson_Cobra_2009} an optimal temperature was found to be around 9$^\circ$C. The crystals themselves are not cooled directly, but through convection and radiation cooling they are kept at the same temperature as the surrounding shielding components.
-For each set temperature the optimal trigger threshold for every channel had to be determined after reaching the thermal equilibrium.
+For each temperature set the optimal trigger threshold for every channel had to be determined after reaching the thermal equilibrium.
 This was done by monitoring the average trigger rate on a daily basis and adjusting the individual thresholds accordingly.
 While accomplishing this optimization, the worst-performing detector channels were switched off to prevent potential sources of electromagnetic interferences and crosstalk.
 The COBRA demonstrator was then calibrated at the point of best performance and the dedicated \cd113 data-taking period was started.
 It lasted from Jul.'17 until Feb.'18.
-During this period, the individual trigger thresholds were mostly kept at the same level resulting in an average of $83.9\pm 14.8$\,keV considering the average energy resolution in terms of FWHM at this energy.
-It should be noted that this is not the minimum amount of energy that can be measured by the detectors, but corresponds to a threshold about 1.6 times higher, at which it is ensured, that the spectrum shape is not distorted by the event reconstruction (see Ref. \cite{Fritts2013}).
-Such a careful threshold correction is not discussed in the previous studies summarized in Tab~\ref{tab:previous_studies}.
-The individual detector thresholds range from 44\,keV to 124\,keV, whereas the 18 best detectors were operated below or around 70\,keV and only the four worst-performing at 124\,keV.
-For comparison, the threshold quoted in Ref. \cite{Belli2007} using a CdWO$_4$ scintillator can be referred to as $28\pm 14$\,keV considering the energy resolution.
-This is not far away from what has been achieved in the present study, where in addition a much higher number of detector channels could be used.
+During this period, the individual trigger thresholds $E_\text{th}$ were mostly kept at the same level resulting in an average of $\overline{E}_\text{th} = 83.9\pm 14.8$\,keV considering the average energy resolution in terms of FWHM at this energy.
+It should be noted that this is not the minimum amount of energy $E_0$ that can be measured by the detectors, but includes a correction function $f_\text{cor}(z)$ depending on the interaction depth $z$ to ensure that the spectrum shape is not distorted by the event reconstruction (see Ref. \cite{Fritts2013}).